Who are we?

 Where you ask us, we'll pass your details to other companies who provide a directory service that is available to the public.
 If you prefer to remain ex-directory we won't give your number to these companies.

 We may also share personal information with other members of the BT group, including EE, so as to be able to provide our services and diagnose faults where we use the BT network, for general group administration purposes such as to compile group reports and where we share support services or systems.
+As part of the BT group, we adhere to some group wide data handling rules approved by the Information Commissioner's Office, known as Binding Corporate Rules, when we share personal information like this.

 We may provide information to the relevant authorities (in response to properly made requests) to prevent and detect crime, to prosecute offenders, and to protect national security.
 In all cases, we'll do this in line with the Data Protection Act 1998.
 We also provide information when we have to do so by law (for example, under a court order) or in response to demands that have been made lawfully under legal powers.